danReynolds/nimbostratus/README.md

 );
 ```

 In this example, we request to read a Firestore document from the cache first, falling back to the server if it is unavailable.
-There are a few handly fetch policies to choose from which you can look at [here].
+There are a few handly fetch policies to choose from which you can look at [here](https://github.com/danReynolds/nimbostratus/blob/master/lib/policies.dart).

 ### Streaming documents 🌊